jonas-tfo/sp-prediction/README.md

 ## Model Architecture

-SandwichSP uses a CNN-LSTM-CRF architecture:
+SandwichSP uses a CNN-LSTM-CRF architecture inspired by both the SignalP6 and SignalP5 models.

 1. **Input**: ProtT5-XL-Half embeddings (1024 dimensions)
 2. **Conv1D** (kernel=5) with BatchNorm and GELU